MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/uv-vis-preview.md

 * Load your sample by pressing down on the machine’s lid.
 Close the top.
 * Load a sample of deionized water when the software instructs you to load a blank.

+<a name="data"></a>
 ### Data Analysis
-* Under Acquire tab, you can toggle between Transmission, Absorbance, and Fluorescace.
+* Under Acquire tab, you can toggle between Transmission, Absorbance, and Fluorescence.

 <figure>
 	<a href="../assets/img/tutorials/uv-vis/Absorbance.png" target="_parent"><img src="../assets/img/tutorials/uv-vis/Absorbance.png" alt="Absorbance and Transmission" style="width:32%; margin:0"></a>